rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 Rancher uses a catalog-like system to import bundles of charts from repositories and then uses those charts to either deploy custom Kubernetes applications or Rancher's tools such as Monitoring or Istio.
 Rancher tools come as pre-loaded repositories which deploy as standalone Helm charts.
 Any additional repositories are only added to the current cluster.

+### Catalogs, Apps, and the Rancher UI

+[Rancher v2.4 and earlier](/versioned_docs/version-2.0-2.4/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md), repositories of ready-to-deploy applications were called "catalogs".
+These repositories were managed through the **Catalogs** section of the UI.

+Rancher v2.5 replaced the former catalog system with a new **Apps & Marketplace** feature.

+Since Rancher v2.6.5, the **Apps & Marketplace** feature is named **Apps** in the UI.

 ### Versioning Scheme

 The Rancher feature charts versioning scheme is centered around the major version of the charts and the `+up` annotation for upstream charts, where applicable.